-The Trust encourages all its employees, contractors and other business partners to report any concerns related to their direct activities or supply chains.
+Our trust encourages all its employees, contractors and other business partners to report any concerns related to their direct activities or supply chains.
 This includes any circumstances that may give rise to increased risk of slavery or human trafficking.
-Our "Whistle-blowing Policy" is designed to make it easy for workers to make disclosures, without fear of retaliation.
+Our Whistleblowing policy is designed to make it easy for workers to make disclosures, without fear of retaliation.